univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Following this step, the setup can be continued by clicking :guilabel:`Next` again.
 If it is still not possible to create an SSL/TLS-encrypted connection, a security query appears asking whether to set up the synchronization without SSL encryption.
-If this is desired, the setup can be continued by clicking :guilabel:`Continue without encryption`.
+If this is needed, the setup can be continued by clicking :guilabel:`Continue without encryption`.
 In this case, the synchronization of the directory data is performed unencrypted.